 Graduate Psychometric Testing

-You have succeeded with your graduate CV and the company are interested.
-The next barrier could be passing the tests to ensure you get that all important face to face interview or have the opportunity to attend the assessment day for your dream job.
+You have succeeded with your graduate CV and the company is interested.
+The next barrier could be passing the tests.
+This is to ensure you get that all important face to face interview or have the opportunity to attend the assessment day for your dream job.

 So what are psychometric tests and how can you prepare?